kubermatic/docs/content/kubermatic/master/architecture/concept/kkp-concepts/resource-quotas/_index.en.md

 ### Some additional information

-If the quota is exceeded, be it due to the quota being set on a project with active clusters, or due to a race, this feature will just block new machines from being provisioned, it won't clean up/remove cluster resources to get below the quota.
+If the quota is exceeded, be it due to the quota being set on a project with active clusters, or due to a race, this feature will just block new Machines from being provisioned, it won't clean up/remove cluster resources to get below the quota.
 This is something that should be agreed upon between the KKP admin and users.

 The storage quota just affects the local node storage.
 It doesn't monitor various provider PV that users can provision.

-The quotas dont support external clusters.
+The quotas don't support external clusters.

 The quotas won't restrict the usage of resources for the control plane on the seed cluster.